 When looking to improve your computer’s performance, a commonly overlooked factor is computer hardware maintenance.
-Most people purchase new parts or even buy a brand-new PC whenever they encounter computer errors.
+Most people purchase new parts or even buy a brand-new device whenever they encounter computer errors and faulty computer hardware components.
 There are basic actions you can take to improve your computer’s performance immediately.

 PC hardware maintenance is the process of auditing, upgrading, and maintaining a computer’s physical parts to ensure the components perform optimally.
 IT hardware maintenance involves caring for components such as the keyboard, CD drives, hard disk, battery, and other peripherals.

 Computers typically last between five to eight years with basic maintenance but can last even longer by conducting regular hardware preventive maintenance.
-Before we explore the importance of IT hardware maintenance, let’s look at what entails a computer’s hardware and what needs hardware preventative maintenance.
+Before we answer the fundamental question of what is the hardware in a computer.
+We explore the importance of IT hardware maintenance, let’s look at what entails a computer’s hardware and what needs hardware preventative maintenance.

 - Central Processing Unit (CPU)

 - Optical drive (CD & DVD)

 The parts listed above require regular maintenance to prevent breakdowns and replacement.
 Although the hardware design and manufacture may differ, these parts perform the same function.
 The key differentiation is performance quality and speed.

 For example, all hard disk drives store data, but their capacity determines your computer’s performance.
 If you’re operating a low-capacity HDD, you may not efficiently run large programs that require enough storage space to perform optimally.

 PC hardware maintenance primarily involves cleaning, repairing, testing, and upgrading the physical components of your computer.
 These are the components that require inspection during IT hardware maintenance procedures:

 - CPU fan and heatsink – ensure the fan spins freely without hiccups and rotates when you switch the power on.
 Ensure any buildups of lint or dust are removed.